Picture an Online Degree at Your Own Pace

 For instance, Tracey Burraston ’15 not only balanced a full-time job and the duties of a mother to her five children, but also the challenges of living in a rural location.
 Despite these obstacles, she could still use her free time to tackle her online psychology degree in chunks.

 While you may think you'll be on your own in a virtual environment, that's just one of several misconceptions about online college courses.
-Throughout your online education, you may have a support team including an academic advisor, course instructors, peer tutors and others who specialize in career services and financial aid.
+Throughout your online program, you may have a support team including an academic advisor, course instructors, peer tutors and others who specialize in career services and financial aid.

 Even when a snowstorm threatened to knock out her internet connection, Burraston's academic advisor was there to make sure she could continue working toward her online degree at her own pace.